 DRSC e.
 V. • Zimmerstr.
 30 • 10969 Berlin

 IFRS Technical Committee

-Phone: +49 (0)30 206412-12 E-Mail: info@drsc.de
+Phone: +49 (0)30 206412-12

+E-Mail: info@drsc.de

-Berlin, [date] 2019
+Berlin, 1.
+April 2019

 Mr Hans Hoogervorst

 Chairman of the

 International Accounting Standards Board

 Columbus Building

 7 Westferry Circus / Canary Wharf

 London E14 4HD

 Dear Hans,

 IASB Exposure Daft ED/2018/2 Onerous Contracts - Cost of Fulfilling a Contract (Proposed amendments to IAS 37)

 On behalf of the Accounting Standards Committee of Germany (ASCG) I am writing to comment on the Exposure Draft ED/2018/2 Onerous Contracts - Cost of Fulfilling a Contract (Proposed amendments to IAS 37) issued by the IASB on 13 December 2018 (herein referred to as 'ED').
 We appreciate the opportunity to comment on the ED.

 The IASB proposes specifying the "cost of fulfilling a contract" to comprise costs that directly relate to the contract, rather than to comprise incremental costs only.
 We welcome the IASB's efforts to clarify the requirements in IAS 37 Provisions, Contingent Liabilities and Contingent Assets and agree that the proposed clarification sets the basis for a common understanding of the term "cost of fulfilling a contract" and thereby counters diversity in accounting practice.
 Also, we agree that the directly related cost approach is preferable and provides a more faithful representation of the cost of fulfilling a contract than the incremental cost approach.

-Accounting Standards Committee of Germany
+However, we encourage the IASB to further clarify the term "costs that relate directly to the contract" by modifying and complementing the examples proposed as well as the Basis for Conclusions.

 Our detailed comments in response to the ED questions are laid out in the appendix to this letter.
 If you would like to discuss our comments further, please do not hesitate to contact Kristina Schwedler (schwedler@drsc.de) or me.

 Yours sincerely,

+Andreas Barckow

+President

+Prof. Dr. Sven Morich

 Accounting Standards Committee of Germany